Maheshh-Busam/SmartGPT/README.md

-# Smart Predictions Hub
+# Smart GPT

-Smart Predictions Hub is a Streamlit web application that provides various prediction capabilities using machine learning models.
+Smart GPT is a Streamlit web application that provides various prediction capabilities using machine learning models.
 It offers a user-friendly interface to make predictions in different domains.

 ## Installation